Whiw/VATSG/README.md

 ### Windows

 You can download it in release tab.
-It is split compressed because of size limit policy. you just download and decompress and run VATGS.exe file.
+You can select installer version or uninstalled version which is split compressed because of size policy.
 I only tested windows 10, It worked well.

 ## Usage
 In file tab,